ethan5191/F1Data/ReadMe.md

 Each UI panel follows a consistent architecture:

     Stage: Each panel is managed by its own Stage class, which extends the abstractStage parent.
     Dashboard: Each panel's visual content is a custom Dashboard class that extends the HBox object.

 Data Consumers

 The application uses two primary data consumers to process specific telemetry data types:

     DriverDataDTO: Used by the lap time and car setup panels.
     SpeedTrapDTO: Used by both speed trap panels.

-Compatibility
+Game-Specific Notes

     The application has been tested with F1 2020 and F1 2024.
-    In theory, it should work with all titles from F1 2020 through F1 2025, but support for 2021–2023 is unverified, and testing has not yet been performed with F1 2025.
+    In theory, it should work with all titles from F1 2020 through F1 2025, but F1 2021–2023 have not been fully verified, and F1 2025 has not been tested.

-Notes on F1 2020
+F1 2020

 Speed Trap Data

-In F1 2020, speed trap data was only transmitted when a new fastest overall trap speed was set for the session.
+    In F1 2020, speed trap data was only sent via UDP when a new session fastest trap was set.
-To address this limitation, the application uses the distance of the first recorded trap and queries all drivers’ speeds within a ±1.75 unit threshold around that distance.

-This can result in small discrepancies between in-game values and those shown in the panel.

-    Example: The in-game HUD may show 314.8 kph, but if that was not the session’s fastest trap, the UDP stream would not include it.
-The panel might instead display 314 kph.
+    The app works around this by taking the first speed trap distance and sampling each car’s speed near that location (±1.75 distance).
+    Because of this, small discrepancies may appear (e.g., the game shows 314.8 but the panel shows 314).

-    In rare cases, if no LapData packet is received within the distance threshold, the trap speed may appear as 0.0.
+    Rarely, if no LapData packet is received within the threshold, a trap speed may show as 0.0.

-Tyre Wear Data
+Tyre Wear Precision

-Tyre wear values in 2020 were only transmitted as whole numbers.
+    Tyre wear was only transmitted as whole numbers (e.g., 2.00, 3.00).
+Decimal precision was added in later games.

-    Example: 2.00, 3.00, etc.

-    Decimal precision for tyre wear was introduced in F1 2021 and is supported in newer games.

-Notes on F1 2020–2022
+F1 2020–2022

 Tyre Set Identification

-The tireSets packet was introduced in F1 2023.
+The tyreSets packet did not exist until F1 2023.

-    For earlier games (2020–2022), the app cannot uniquely identify tyre sets.
-Runs are grouped only by compound (Soft, Medium, Hard).
+    In F1 2020–2022, the app can only identify tyres by compound (Soft, Medium, Hard).

-    This means multiple runs on the same compound with the same setup will appear in a single RunData section, even if a fresh tyre set was actually fitted.
+    Multiple runs on the same compound and setup will appear under the same RunData section.

-    In F1 2023 and later, the app uses the fitted tyre index, allowing it to distinguish between different sets of the same compound.
+    From F1 2023 onwards, the fitted index allows accurate tyre set tracking even within the same compound.

-Work is ongoing to improve handling for older games.
+Work is in progress to improve handling for pre-2023 games.

+F1 2024

+Development Baseline

+    The app was originally built on the F1 2024 UDP spec, then updated for compatibility with earlier versions.
+    Many comments and references are 2024-specific as a result.

+Practice Session "Accelerated Time" Issue

+    Using accelerated time in practice can cause corrupted values in the RunData panel:
+        Negative tyre wear percentages.
+        Store value of 4000000.00.
+        Harvested and deployed values stuck at 0.0.
+    This occurs when a lap ends while the game is running in accelerated time.
+    Workaround: Switch back to normal speed before the car of interest completes its lap.

 Future Projects